Trigenaris/pizza-restaurant-management-system/README.md

 ## 📌 Main Features:
 * **login system** for the user to see the related menu on their screen.
-* 3 main menus refers to roles respectively: **Manager, Waiter, Chef**
+* 3 main menus refer to roles respectively: **Manager, Waiter, Chef**
-* It is planned to that the system will have **custom message boxes** other than default ones in the tkinter.
+* It is planned that the system will have **custom message boxes** other than default ones in the tkinter.
 (WIP)
 * Different roles have **different functionalities** to do that are **responsive** to each other.

 ### 👩‍💼 Features of the Manager:
 * Editing the menu (**Adding, updating or removing products**)
-* Checking the current, canceled or completed orders.
+* Checking the current, canceled, or completed orders.
-* Checking, analyzing daily, weekly, monthly or yearly reports.
+* Checking, and analyzing daily, weekly, monthly, or yearly reports.
 (WIP)
-* Detailed data analyze for the related report.
+* Detailed data analysis for the related report.
 (EF)

 ### 🤵‍♀️ Features of the Waiter: (WIP)
 * Checking the Menu.